BuildACell/engineering/docs/projects/biokernel/biokernel.md

         <div class="panel-body">
 		<p>Once separate groups have made the decision to collaborate, the transaction cost for working together can be minimized through two benchmarks.</p>
 		<p style="text-align:center;"><img src="/engineering/images/Distribution.png" width = "500"></p>
-		<p><strong>Distributed development: </strong>The forward engineering of an entire genome provides opportunity for modularization and distributed development across multiple individuals and labs.</p>
+		<p><strong>Distributed Development: </strong>The forward engineering of an entire genome provides opportunity for modularization and distributed development across multiple individuals and labs.</p>
 		<p style="text-align:center;"><img src="/engineering/images/Standards.png" width = "500"></p>
 		<p><strong>Standardization and Reproducibility: </strong>The testing of designs within the background of an ensemble of defined molecular components that is also accessible promotes communication and reproducibility of results for communal development.</p>
 		</div>